xlbf22/insane_crawler/README.md

 download best ox videos, and sort them by our rank

 ####Todo
-1. implement scrapy's spider
+1. implement in scrapy
-2. render it to html (use a template maybe?)
+2. live statistics in django
 3. django - implement
 4. face-recognize
 5. setting separate